Pancheble/DDC-AMC/README.md

 ### 3.2 Dual-Domain Contrastive Framework

-DDC-AMC processes the same received signal through two parallel branches, each designed to match the geometric structure of its input domain.
+DDC-AMC processes the same received signal through two parallel branches, each intended to match the geometric structure of its input domain.

 The first branch handles the IQ point set $\mathbf{C} \in \mathbb{R}^{N \times 2}$.
-Because the identity of a constellation is determined by the set of occupied IQ positions and not by the temporal order of symbol arrival, the encoder $f_C$ must be permutation-invariant.
+Because the identity of a constellation is determined by the set of occupied IQ positions and not by the temporal order of symbol arrival, the encoder $f_C$ is chosen to be permutation-invariant.
 We therefore adopt a Set Transformer, which applies attention-based pooling over the $N$ input points and produces a fixed-length feature vector $\mathbf{h}_C \in \mathbb{R}^{\mathrm{embed\_dim}}$ regardless of point ordering.

 The second branch handles the FFT power spectrum $\mathbf{F} \in \mathbb{R}^{N/2}$.
 Unlike the IQ point set, the spectrum is an ordered sequence in which the position of each bin carries physical meaning — bin index directly encodes frequency.
 Permutation invariance would destroy this structure.
 The encoder $f_F$ is therefore a 1D CNN with global average pooling, which preserves frequency-axis locality through its convolutional receptive fields and produces a feature vector $\mathbf{h}_F \in \mathbb{R}^{\mathrm{embed\_dim}}$.

 Each feature vector is passed through an independent projection head — $g_C(\cdot)$ and $g_F(\cdot)$ respectively — implemented as two-layer MLPs mapping to a shared $d$-dimensional space.
 The outputs are $\ell_2$-normalized to produce unit-norm embeddings $\mathbf{z}_C \in \mathbb{R}^d$ and $\mathbf{z}_F \in \mathbb{R}^d$.

-The model is then trained jointly with two objectives.
+The model is trained jointly with two objectives.
 First, a CLIP-style symmetric contrastive loss aligns same-signal pairs $(\mathbf{C}_i, \mathbf{F}_i)$ in the shared embedding space and pushes apart mismatched pairs within the batch.
 Second, the two embeddings are fused by element-wise averaging,

 $$\mathbf{z}_{\text{fused}} = \frac{\mathbf{z}_C + \mathbf{z}_F}{2}$$